Eligible Is No Longer Enough for Adjustment of Status: What USCIS's New "Administrative Grace" Memo (PM-602-0199) Means for Your Green Card

 The memo leaves the statutory immediate-relative exemptions intact.
 So the classic case — a B-2 visitor who overstays, marries a U.S. citizen, and adjusts — remains statutorily eligible.
 The bars in § 245(c) do not reach immediate relatives the way they reach others.

 But nothing in PM-602-0199 exempts immediate relatives from the discretionary analysis.
 And the memo's central theory — that staying and adjusting instead of departing for consular processing is an adverse factor — describes that exact applicant.
 The principal exposure in these cases may therefore shift from the statutory stage to the discretionary one, even where Congress expressly exempted immediate relatives from several of the § 245(c) bars that constrain other applicants.
-That tension is, in our view, both the sharpest practical warning for this group and one of the strongest arguments any future legal challenge will raise: that USCIS is scrutinizing at the discretionary stage the very conduct Congress chose not to bar at the eligibility stage.

 If you are an Iranian national, read this section twice

 Stack the two regimes together and the picture for many Iranian applicants is sobering.
 PM-602-0199 tells officers that adjustment is a discretionary grace requiring affirmative equities.
-The PP 10949 framework directs those same officers to treat the country-specific concerns the proclamation identifies as significant negative considerations in that same discretionary balance — and, in practical terms, it is an applicant's nationality that brings those considerations into the file.
+The PP 10949 framework directs those same officers to treat the country-specific concerns the proclamation identifies as significant negative factors in that same discretionary balance — and, in practical terms, it is an applicant's nationality that brings those considerations into the file.
 Neither development makes you ineligible.
 Both make the discretionary contest harder and raise the stakes of building a complete, persuasive, equities-forward record.
 In particular, this is the moment to stop thinking of the green card application as a paperwork exercise and start thinking of it as a case to be proven.

 Consular processing vs. adjustment: the calculus just shifted